-- Control group The arm of a randomized clinical trial which gets the standard treatment.
+- Control group – The arm of a randomized clinical trial that gets the standard treatment.

-- End Point What a clinical trial is trying to measure or find out; the goal of the trial.
+- End point – The goal of the trial; what a clinical trial is trying to measure or find out.
 Typical end points include measurements of toxicity, response rate, and survival.

-- Experimental group The arm of a randomized trial which gets the new treatment.
+- Experimental group – The arm of a randomized trial that gets the new treatment.

-- Phase I trial A trial designed to determine the MTD (maximum tolerated dose) of a new drug or a new combination of drugs that has never been tried in humans.
-It is usually the first human testing of a new treatment, although in Phase I trials of combination therapies, the individual elements may already have been well tested.
-Patients in Phase I trials must have advanced cancer that is refractory to any standard treatment.
-In a typical Phase I trial, successive groups ("cohorts") of 3 to 6 patients are given the treatment.
+- Phase I trial – A trial designed to determine the maximum tolerated dose (MTD) of a new drug or a new combination of drugs.
+It is usually the first human testing of a new treatment, although in phase I trials of combination therapies, the individual elements may already have been well tested.
+Patients in phase I trials must have advanced cancer that is refractory to any standard treatment.
+In a typical phase I trial, successive groups (“cohorts”) of 3 to 6 patients are given the treatment.
 All patients in a cohort get the same dose.
-The first cohort typically gets a very low dose, and the dose is raised in each subsequent cohort until a set number of patients experience DLT (dose limiting toxicity).
-The dose level used for the previous cohort is then taken to be the Maximum Tolerated Dose.
-This dose is then used in a Phase II trial.
+The first cohort typically gets a very low dose, and the dose is raised in each subsequent cohort until a set number of patients experience dose-limiting toxicity (DLT).
+The dose level used for the previous cohort is then taken to be the MTD.
+This dose is then used in a phase II trial.

-Dexamethasone: A powerful corticosteroid given alone or with other chemotherapy drugs.
+Dexamethasone: A powerful corticosteroid given alone or with other drugs.